 For years Blackwell’s talent was largely ignored by the American public.
 Even Elvis Presley, who owed much of his success to Blackwell’s songs, failed to list him as the head writer on the songs he recorded.
 Though he was able to live comfortably for the majority of his life, Blackwell saw little of the fortune that other artists made on his music in the late 1950s and early 1960s.
 He accepted his fate as a learning experience.
 “Back then, a lot of people got the breaks but they didn’t get the money,” he said.
 “Until I started writing for Presley, I didn’t know the rules.”
 As for Presley scoring big on his songs, Blackwell said, “He got famous and I got rewards.
 That’s fair.”

 Otis Blackwell’s career began to slide once the Beatles hit the scene in 1964.
 There was a brief renaissance in 1976 when Stevie Wonder acknowledged him at a music ceremony.
 After he suffered a debilitating stroke in 1991, a number of artists recorded a tribute to his songs in an album entitled “Brace Yourself” which was released three years later in 1994.
-Throughout the 1990s Blackwell’s health declined and he died on May 6, 2002 in Nashville, Tennessee.
+Throughout the 1990s Blackwell’s health declined and he died on May 6, 2002 in Nashville, Tennessee at the age of 71.